jessejohns-1/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+a closure happens with name because it is going to the outer scope to grab the name variable
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+the name is always the same for dans roll but because of math.random the newroll is 0-5
 c.
 What is the lexical scope of `newRoll`?
+the lexical scope of new roll is personaldice

 ### Task 3 - Stretch Goals